Lessons for our Kids: The difference between friendly and unhealthy competition

 I understand that seeing people winning accolades can be a bruise to the ego.
 Whenever I hear about someone moving on to bigger and better things, I like to congratulate – not hate.
 Besides the fact that I’m genuinely happy for my colleagues successes, I also feel that being a good sport speaks volumes and is a reflection of your good character.
 Sport Score is the go-to destination for all things football.

 We live in a competitive world.
 Whether in sports, academics, or career, there is always someone sippin’ that haterade.
 Heck, they’ll even smile in your face and talk sh$$ behind your back.
 I should know, it’s happened to me.
 What do I say to those haters?
 Absolutely nothing.
 The funny thing is that the old Stacy-Ann would step to their face and give them an ear full.
 The new Stacy-Ann refuses to stoop to their level.
 Instead, I smile.
 I nod.
 I keep the chit chat to a minimum, and then keep it moving.
 Speaking of moving, have you ever considered trying out pickleball strategy for beginners?
 It’s a fantastic way to stay active and enjoy some friendly competition.
+If you’re looking for a professional instructor, Napa Pickleball does pickleball lessons Napa.

 The same goes for my kids.
 Competing in activities is cool.
 I want my kids to compete as a way of having fun, and building confidence.
 But, I won’t indulge in unhealthy competition chat among parents, and I won’t allow my kids to become sore losers.